 No one becomes a world-class athlete overnight, and jumping right into a rigorous training program can get you into trouble.

-To do that, Sherman recommends working with trained experts, including physical therapists, athletic trainers, strength-and-conditioning coaches or personal trainers.
+To do that, Skelley recommends working with trained experts, including physical therapists, athletic trainers, strength-and-conditioning coaches or personal trainers.
 Start with a visit to a physician for a physical so you know at what level it’s safe to begin your program.
 These professionals can recommend modifications, alternative exercises and stretches to get you on the right path to meeting your fitness goals.

 Focus on form